percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1532](https://perconadev.atlassian.net/browse/EVEREST-1532) - The option to upgrade an operator is absent on the Percona Everest UI when the database engine name is included in the RBAC policy.

-[EVEREST-1539](https://perconadev.atlassian.net/browse/EVEREST-1539) Mysql and mongodb database does not come up with 2, 4 and 6 nodes
+- [EVEREST-1539](https://perconadev.atlassian.net/browse/EVEREST-1539) Mysql and mongodb database does not come up with 2, 4 and 6 nodes

-[EVEREST-1541](https://perconadev.atlassian.net/browse/EVEREST-1541) \[UI\] Custom number of nodes do not work for mysql databases
+- [EVEREST-1541](https://perconadev.atlassian.net/browse/EVEREST-1541) \[UI\] Custom number of nodes do not work for mysql databases

 - [EVEREST-1550](https://perconadev.atlassian.net/browse/EVEREST-1550) - The database dashboard menu displayed an empty box for users with read-only permissions on the database cluster.
 This issue has now been resolved.

-- [EVEREST-1551](https://perconadev.atlassian.net/browse/EVEREST-1551) \[UI\] Upgrade button is being displayed when there are no new operator versions available for upgrade
+- [EVEREST-1551](https://perconadev.atlassian.net/browse/EVEREST-1551) - The **Upgrade** button now only appears when new operator versions are available for upgrade.